If a student is absent, it is the responsibility of the parent to do one of the options listed below prior to 9:30 a.m. the morning of the absence.

 - Emails are acceptable, but the form is the preferred method.
 Submit an email to our attendance office.
 The email must include the student’s name, date of absence, reason for absence, estimated date of return, your name, and a phone number where you can be reached.

 If a student must leave campus early for any reason other than a school-sponsored event, the student must be signed out.
 Parent permission is required for any student prior to leaving campus.
 As long as the early dismissal process is followed, the parent/guardian does not need to come inside to sign the student out.
+If your student is being signed out for any reason other than a medical appointment or an appointment to obtain their permit or driver's license from DPS, please complete a Pre-Planned Absence form, otherwise the absence will be unexcused.

 Parent pick-up and parent sign-out are only at the front of the high school.
 If anyone other than the parent is coming to pick up a student, the parent must notify the school about who is coming.
 Anytime a parent comes into the school to pick up, please bring a valid ID.
 Students will not be checked out after 3 p.m. (during 7th period) without an “Early Dismissal” slip provided by the Attendance Office.